-Our board of directors has three standing committees: an audit committee, a compensation committee and a nominating and corporate governance committee.
+Upon the effectiveness of the registration statement of which this prospectus forms a part, we expect that our board of directors will have three standing committees: an audit committee, a compensation committee and a nominating and corporate governance committee.
 Both our audit committee and our compensation committee will be composed solely of independent directors.
 Subject to phase-in rules, the rules of NYSE and Rule 10A-3 of the Exchange Act require that the audit committee of a listed company be comprised solely of independent directors, and the rules of NYSE require that the compensation committee and the nominating and corporate governance committee of a listed company be comprised solely of independent directors.
-Each committee operates under a charter that has been approved by our board and has the composition and responsibilities described below.
-The charter of each committee will be available on our website at https://vgacquisition.com/investor-relations/.
+Each committee will operate under a charter that will be approved by our board and will have the composition and responsibilities described below.
+The charter of each committee will be available on our website following the closing of this offering.